 Indeed, long-term use of pain medication/drugs can cause gastric and renal (kidney) consequences.
 In conclusion, chiropractic along with the use of anti-inflammatory approaches in diet and supplement recommendations are beneficial in management of inflammatory arthritis.

 At Meiri Chiropractic we spend the time necessary to examine, diagnose and treat every neuromusculoskeletal condition and various ailments you have.
 Chiropractic is a holistic and natural way to not only treat existing conditions, but to keep your body in its best working condition.
-We have been offering effective chiropractic care in North Pam Beach since 2006.
+We have been offering effective chiropractic care in Palm Beach County since 2006.
 Many of our patient reviews note our excellence.
 Call us today at 561-253-8984 to make an appointment or to find out more about Rheumatoid Arthritis: Autoimmune Disease and Chiropractic .